vmcilwain/myrails/README.md

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake spec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.

 To install this gem onto your local machine, run `bundle exec rake install`.

+## Releasing
 To release a new version,
 * update the version number in `version.rb`
 * tag the the code `git tag v1.0.0`
-* puts the tag `git push --tags`
+* push the tag `git push --tags`
 * then run `bundle exec rake build`
 * `gem push pkg/myrails-verion`